uf-mil/mil/Getting-Started.md

 2. Read the code policy page on this wiki.

-3. Install dependencies (use install.sh, follow the instructions the Sub8 repository readme)
+3. Install Sub8 and dependencies (use install.sh, follow the instructions the Sub8 repository readme).

+4. Skim over the repository's ROS packages so you have an idea of what the software components are.

-4. If you do not already have a task, choose one from [[Implementation Plans]], or propose a project
+5. If you do not already have a task, choose one from [[Implementation Plans]], or propose a project

-5. Ask someone to add you to the sub Facebook chat, mailing list, or to another contact medium.
+6. Ask someone to add you to the sub Facebook chat, mailing list, or to another contact medium.

 Make sure you have some task or learning in progress before you start coming to Wednesday meetings.